CyAxe/lotus/README.md

 :zap: Fast Web Security Scanner written in Rust based on Lua Scripts :waning_gibbous_moon: :crab:

-Currently this project still under beta version, there's alot of features that still under developing it would be better if you make a contribte to this project to make it finish faster, you can check the project [issues page](https://github.com/rusty-sec/lotus/issues) for more
+Currently this project is still under beta version, there are alot of features that are still under developing it would be better if you make a contribute to this project to make it finish faster, you can check the project [issues page](https://github.com/rusty-sec/lotus/issues) for more

 ```bash
 lotus 0.1.0